-These trial cities aim to provide support for a variety of technology and service demonstrations carried out during the 5G trialling phase, and provide valuable vertical use cases, especially for the Smart City concept to validate the trials in real-life user environments.
-Public-sector entities such as cities typically have different interests from the private sector, even in similar use cases – e.g. when focusing on eHealth, energy, transport, smart buildings or digital service portals.
-In all of these domains, shared technology platforms, free access, open data and interfaces, as well as the maximum involvement of local ecosystems and residents are common priorities.
+These trial cities aim to provide support for a variety of technology and service demonstrations carried out during the 5G trialling phase and provide valuable vertical use cases, especially for Smart City concept to validate the trials in real user environments.
+When compared to the private sector, public entities such as cities usually have different interests even in similar use cases focusing e.g. on eHealth, energy, transport, smart buildings, or digital service portals.
+In all of these domains, shared technology platforms, free access, open data and interfaces as well as the maximal involvement of local ecosystems and residents are common priorities.